 Kate and her team care about the environment, so they were determined to find packaging that was eco-friendly.
-After researching compostable packaging, they found TIPA®, a developer and producer of fully compostable packaging.
+After researching compostable packaging for snack bars, they found TIPA®, a developer and producer of fully compostable packaging.
 “When we found TIPA®, that was it.
 We couldn’t continue to use plastic when we knew there was a solution out there.“

 Future of U.S. sustainable packaging